gizmosachin/MAConfirmButton/README.md

 ### Anchor

-It is important that the anchor be set in order to position this button in the view you are adding it to (height\width of the frame are calculated automatically).
-For now, the anchor point is the **top right** and the button is always aligned right, like the AppStore.
+It is important that the anchor be set in order to position this button in the view you are adding it to (height/width of the frame are calculated automatically).
+The anchor point is the **top right** and the button is always aligned right, just like iTunes / App Store buttons.

 	- (void)setAnchor:(CGPoint)anchor;

 ### Change State

 	- (void)disableWithTitle:(NSString *)disabledString;

+## License

+MAConfirmButton is available under the MIT license, see the [LICENSE](https://github.com/gizmosachin/MAConfirmButton/blob/master/LICENSE) file for more information.
+MAConfirmButton was originally written by [Mike Ahmarani](https://github.com/mikeahmarani), though this fork is maintained by [Sachin Patel](https://github.com/gizmosachin).